Second gun caught at Tri-State Airport in four-day span

-HUNTINGTON — A Pinellas County, Florida, man was caught by Transportation Security Administration officers at Huntington Tri-State Airport on Sunday with a loaded .380 caliber handgun, marking the sixth gun caught at the airport’s checkpoint so far this year, and the second within a four-day span.
+HUNTINGTON — A Florida man was caught by Transportation Security Administration officers at Huntington Tri-State Airport on Sunday with a loaded .380 caliber handgun, marking the sixth gun caught at the airport's checkpoint so far this year and the second within a four-day span.

 By comparison, TSA officers caught two firearms at the HTS checkpoint in 2018, according to a news release.